HectorLeeYE/CS205_AndroidApp/README.md

 # cs205-g1-t5
 Uses Mutex and Multithreading, got an A+.
 To all SMU students who are trying to Google for a game, I don't mind if you use mine, but at the very least just ask me for permission or credit me, yeah?
-All the code is in V0.1
+All the code is in Branch V0.1

 ChangeLog At A Glance